ksamaschke/wireguard-client-generator/README.md

 - **VPN Subnet Only**: If your VPN uses 192.168.48.0/24, use `192.168.48.0/24`
   Only routes traffic within the VPN's own subnet.

+## Using Templates

+The script can use an existing client configuration as a template when generating new client configs.
+This is useful when:

+1. You have already customized a client with specific settings
+2. You want to maintain consistent settings across all clients
+3. You need to reproduce a configuration with specific tunneling settings

+When using the `-t` or `--template` option, the script will extract and apply the following settings:

+- **AllowedIPs**: Determines which traffic is routed through the VPN
+- **MTU**: Maximum Transmission Unit setting
+- **DNS**: DNS servers used when connected to the VPN
+- **Endpoint**: The server's public address and port (very useful for NAT setups)

+Using a template is especially helpful for correct endpoint configuration.
+When not using a template, the script can only determine the server's local IP, which typically won't work for clients connecting from outside your network.

+**Note**: Command-line parameters will always override template settings.
+For example, if you specify both `-t client1.conf` and `-a "10.0.0.0/8"`, the AllowedIPs from the command line will be used.

 ## Output